MKTHEPLUGG/edge-cloud/docs/setup/hardware/storage/armbian/rpi4b/configure-boot-device.md

    - Connect the SSD to your Raspberry Pi 4.
    - **Ensure no SD card is in the Raspberry Pi.**
    - Power on the Raspberry Pi.
 It should boot directly from the SSD.

+You are correct in noticing that the Armbian image for the Rock 5B does not contain a FAT32 partition, unlike some Raspberry Pi images.
+This difference stems from the distinct boot processes and firmware requirements of these two boards.
+Let's delve deeper into understanding why this is the case and how it affects the booting mechanisms for both devices.

+---